ataztech910/LightRedux/README.md

-##Self made reducer
+## Self made reducer

-i made this tiny library to use when a hole Redux is not needed
+Self-made tiny state managing library to use when a whole Redux is redundand